bilal2vec/L2/README.md

 </h1>

 <h4 align='center'>
-    A linear algebra and deep learning library in C++, using only the standard library
+    A tensor, linear algebra, and deep learning library in C++, using only the standard library
 </h4>

 <p align='center'>